-It’s also important to recognize that you may lose certain benefits by consolidating your student loans (such as some forgiveness options) so be sure to speak to your servicer before moving forward.
+It’s also important to recognize that you may lose certain benefits by consolidating your student loans so be sure you understand the pros and cons of consolidation, and speak to your servicer, before moving forward either way.

 If you have private student loans, you, unfortunately, cannot consolidate your student loans.
 You may be able to refinance your existing student loans to a new student loan with more favorable terms (including lower interest rates and monthly payments).
 To qualify, you’ll typically need your loans to be in good standing and have a solid credit score, though.

 If you borrowed federal student loans, you may be eligible for student loan forgiveness in certain situations, which could come in really handy if you find yourself unable to make payments after diligently doing so for a number of years.
 Types of forgiveness include:

 - Teacher Loan Forgiveness: If you’ve worked as a teacher full-time at a low-income school, back-to-back, for five years, you may be eligible to have a portion of your federal loans forgiven, though PLUS loans are not included.